kapawlak/temp_lab_host/Courses/345/3L/lab5.md

 The time control area allows you to adjust the horizontal scaling and positioning.
 We won't be using the middle button for our labs so we won't worry about it now.

 Turning the small knob at the top of the column will shift the zero position of the horizontal axis.
 This effectively moves the signal left and right on the screen.
+We will call this the **horizontal positioning knob**.

 Turning the large button on the bottom changes the horizontal scaling for both CH1 and CH2.
 For instance, if you wanted to change the scaling from $50 \text{ }\mu\text{s/div}$ to $100 \text{ }\mu\text{s/div}$, you would rotate this knob.